MicahElliott/pacrat/README.md

 # Pacrat

 > A minimal yet flexible **general-purpose package manager** for a variety of
-> package types and OSs, geared toward installing and upgrading any CLI tool.
+> package types and OSs, geared toward installing and upgrading any CLI tool
-> Based on a single, shareable manifest INI file.
+> on any system.
+Based on a simple, single, shareable manifest INI file.
+Say
+> goodbye to installation guides.

 <img align="right" width="120" height="120" title="Pacrat logo" src="./logo1.png">